Let’s be honest: winding down in the evening is no longer as simple as it used to be.

 Mistakes That Can Disrupt Evening Relaxation

-Thrillers, news, or emotional dramas can spike adrenaline and delay sleep.
-Save those for earlier in the day.
+Watching intense or emotional shows can raise adrenaline levels, delaying relaxation; save those for earlier in the day.

 When Sleep Still Feels Elusive